TakorSK/GestionEtudiant/app/src/main/java/com/pack/uniflow/README.txt

     - Fixing UI drop shadows on the admin panel /High/
     - Add a "target" list in CreatePost fragment (just all or unis or admins)
     - Loading animation when uploading signing in + stopping buttons
-    - Add a popup For No Internet Connection Error

 DONE:
     - Add All UI Fragments [Done]
     - Add Admin Board [Done]
+    - Add a popup For No Internet Connection Error [Done]
     - Add Drawer [Done]
     - Add University Management Fragment for posts [Done]
     - Add Drop Shadows [Done]